opentelekomcloud/docs-next/docs/blueprints/by-use-case/observability/kubernetes-logging-with-loki.md

 What is Grafana?
 ----------------

-[Grafana](https://grafana.com/) is an **analytics and interactive visualization platform**.
-It provides a rich variety of charts, graphs, and alerts and connects to plead of supported data sources as Prometheus, time-series databases or the known RDBMs.
-It allows you to query, visualize, create alerts on your metrics regardless where they are stored.
+[Grafana](https://grafana.com/) is an analytics and interactive visualization platform.
+It offers a rich variety of charts, graphs, and alerts and connects to a plethora of supported data sources such as Prometheus, time-series databases, or well-known RDBMS.
+Grafana allows you to query, visualize, and create alerts on your metrics regardless of where they are stored.

 :::tip
-You have to think of it as the equivalent of **Kibana** in the ELK stack.
+Think of it as the equivalent of Kibana in the ELK stack.
 :::

 ### Install Grafana

-The installation is fairly simple and we are going to perform it via _Helm_.
-If you haven’t Helm already installed on your workstation you can do it either with _brew_ if you are working on MacOS:
+The installation is straightforward using Helm.
+If you haven’t installed Helm on your workstation, you can do it either with brew on macOS:

 ```shell
 brew install helm
 ```

-or with the following bash commands if you are working on Debian/Ubuntu Linux:
+or with the following bash commands on Debian/Ubuntu Linux:

 ```shell
 curl https://baltocdn.com/helm/signing.asc | gpg --dearmor | sudo tee /usr/share/keyrings/helm.gpg > /dev/null